guru-app-team/guru-guides-template/README.md

 # content-model
-Importing Guru Guides template into Contentful for users to add their own guidelines
+Importing Guru Guides template into Contentful for users to add their own guidelines to the Guru Guides plugin.

 **Login via the terminal**